1enn0/persistent-breakpoints.nvim/README.md

  --- @param buf_id integer the buffer the breakpoint was set on
  --- @param line integer the line the breakpoint was set on on_load_breakpoint = nil,
-    -- set this to true if the breakpoints are not loaded when you are using a session-like plugin. always_reload = false,
 }
 ```